aruskin/code4lib-2022/speaker_notes.md

 ## Introduction

-### What is Wikidata?
-What is Wikibase?

-For those who aren’t familiar, [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) is a free, collaborative knowledge base under the Wikimedia umbrella.
-It currently (as of 2022-04-26) has over 97 million items, representing both concrete real-world entities and abstract concepts.
-Anyone can view or edit this data.[^1]

-[Wikibase](https://wikiba.se/) is the underlying software suite; it was originally written for Wikidata, and Wikidata is probably the most famous and widely used instance of Wikibase.[^2] But you can also set up your own Wikibase and populate it however you want.[^3] So when I refer to Wikibase in this talk, I’ll mostly be using that as shorthand for custom, non-Wikidata instances of Wikibase.

-### Wikibase data model
-We don’t really have time to get deep into the Wikibase data model in this presentation; there are other great resources out there, if you’re interested.[^5]

-To give you a sense of what data looks like in Wikibase, here is [the Wikidata item](https://www.wikidata.org/wiki/Q85783364) representing the Make Way for Duckings sculpture in Boston Common.
-You can see that it has a unique identifier (the Q number at the top), multilingual labels, descriptions, and aliases, and a bunch of statements representing facts about the sculpture.
-Those statements are made up of Properties (e.g., [instance of](https://www.wikidata.org/wiki/Property:P31), [image](https://www.wikidata.org/wiki/Property:P18), [inception](https://www.wikidata.org/wiki/Property:P571)) that would be defined similarly--that is, via multilingual labels, descriptions, and aliases and statements--and values that can take on [different types](https://www.wikidata.org/wiki/Help:Data_type) (e.g., other items, points in time, files on Wikimedia Commons).

 ### Boston Research Center
 The two projects I’m going to discuss are for the [Boston Research Center](https://bostonresearchcenter.org/) (BRC), which is a digital community history and archives lab based in the Northeastern University Library.
 The BRC is focused on building collections and partnerships with Boston-area social justice organizations; right now, we’re working on projects based in the Boston neighborhoods of Chinatown, Roxbury, East Boston, and the South End.